 The simple past is a verb tense that is used to talk about things that happened or existed before now.
-Imagine someone asks what your brother Wolfgang did while he was in town last weekend.
+Imagine someone asks you what your brother Wolfgang did while he was in town last weekend.

 You can also use the simple past to talk about a past state of being, such as the way someone felt about something.
 This is often expressed with the simple past tense of the verb to be and an adjective, noun, or prepositional phrase.

-For regular verbs, add -ed to the root form of the verb (or just -d if the root form already ends in an e):
+For regular verbs, add –ed to the root form of the verb (or just –d if the root form ends in an e):

 For irregular verbs, things get more complicated.
 The simple past tense of some irregular verbs looks exactly like the root form: